Habib001-coder/Git-Search/README.md

 ## Description

-This is agular cli application that a user can search his github account details
+This is agular cli application that a user can search his github account details and gets the output of the account details

 ## Live Page